Find a COVID-19 Vaccine Provider

 COVID-19 Vaccine Resources

 - A parent or guardian must be present for anyone 5 to 17 years old.
-For ages 16 and 17, a parent or guardian can be present or written parental consent.
+However, for ages 16 and 17, a parent or guardian can provide written consent.

 - Call 2-1-1 for a free ride to get a vaccine